QueerGlobal/hub-framework/README.md

 ## Design

-We believe that most, if not all interactions within a system can be represented by CRUD (Create, Read, Update, Delete) operations on a few key objects in the system, or aggregates.
+We believe that most interactions within a software system can be represented by CRUD (Create, Read, Update, Delete) operations on a few key objects in the system, or aggregates.